Typesafe Function Overloading in TypeScript

 }

-Solution 2: Sacrifice type safety
+Solution 2: Sacrifice type safety - for the user's benefit

 If you are, say, a library author, it might be nice to have overloading function signatures to give your users a pleasant API to use.
 Here, the advice would be to accept that you will have to do extra work to ensure that you are satisfying overloaded signatures.
 This will be in the form of extensive testing.
 This is a corner of the language where you aren't going to get much compiler help, but it might be a worthwhile sacrifice for your users.